-When we look back on the global upstream oil and gas industry from 2000 and onwards, two notable trends can be identified.
+When we look back on the global upstream oil and gas industry from 2000 and onward, two notable trends can be identified.

 Secondly, there has been significant diversification of the players in the upstream oil & gas industry, and a countless number of startups have emerged.
 Many companies that were responsible for the shale revolution or the discovery of large oil & gas fields in Africa in the early part of this century were small companies that were not well-known at the time.